-Within recent years, the amount of cyber attacks that have befallen companies have significantly increased.
+Within recent years, the number of cyber attacks that have occurred to companies has significantly increased.
 The top two sectors that are having breaches include the healthcare and retail sectors.
-However, perhaps it may come as a surprise to find that the sector with the third highest incidents related to security breaches is the education center.
+However, perhaps it may come as a surprise to find that the industry with the third highest incidents related to security breaches is the education industry.
 Specifically, higher education with Universities and Colleges throughout the nation being targeted.
-This further necessitates the importance of cyber security.
+This further necessitates the importance of cybersecurity.

 Professionals suggest that there are still things that can be done to protect Universities and the students and faculty within them.
 They suggest that whatever limited resources schools might have for Cyber-Security is focused on protecting the most sensitive information.
 Another good place to start is by getting the Universities to acknowledge that cyber-attacks are a real threat in the first place.
 If this is the case, it is likely that more of the budget will be used for security, which will do more good in the long run.

 For professional services call us for a quote today!